 Fact is, before it closed in the Noughties, ‘Blockbuster Video’ was probably the last surviving outlet in Brough-on-Humber for disseminating popular culture.
 Why it must feel galling today for the taxpayers of Brough and Elloughton to realise that, eighteen hundred years previously, their forebears in Petuaria once enjoyed the facility of a proper theatre.
 But ‘Sic Transit Gloria’, as Brough folks like to say….

 There this cultural discrepancy might have rested, if not for the march of modern technology and the impetus given by a happy combination of civic figures and academic firepower.
-Under the banner of ‘Petuaria ReVisited’, a community archaeology project run by the Brough Playing Fields Association (PFA) in conjunction with the excellent Archaeology department at the University of Hull, they have been driving recent efforts to survey the field with a view to its possible excavation.
+Where a community archaeology project run by the Brough Playing Fields Association (PFA) in conjunction with the excellent (but imperilled) Archaeology department at the University of Hull, has been driving efforts to survey the field with a view to excavation.

 Back in the halcyon days of ‘Time Team’, the popular C4 TV archaeology programme, once a televised dig hit the buffers or its celebrity archaeologists got stuck, the cry would go up: “Get Geofizz….!”
-Here at Petuaria, that fifth emergency service was provided by a combination of James Lyall (from Geophys.biz consultancy) and the amazing Ground Penetrating Rader (GPR) equipment of David Staveley.
-After their devices trundled over The Burrs like a Mars Explorer, the Petuaria they revealed was most definitely not that failed town dismissed by John Wacher in his ‘Towns of Roman Britain’(1974) but a teeming settlement packed with streets, workshops, and housing; busy to the end of Roman Britain.
+Here at Petuaria, that fifth emergency service was provided by the amazing Ground Penetrating Rader (GPR) equipment of David Staveley.
+After his devices had trundled over The Burrs like a Mars Explorer, the Petuaria they revealed was most definitely not that failed town dismissed by John Wacher in his ‘Towns of Roman Britain’(1974) but a teeming settlement packed with streets, workshops, and housing; busy to the end of Roman Britain.
 A defended enclosure towards whose middle, and amongst the square or rectangular sheds, glowed a distinctly ‘D-shaped’ structure.
 That specific shape which – around the Greco-Roman world – is generally the footprint of a theatre.
 A gift from Januarius?

-On the basis of its ghostly imprint, the community team at ‘Petuaria ReVisited’, convened by councillor Martin Credland of the PFA but guided by a small team of professional archaeologists led by Iron Age & Roman East Yorkshire expert, Dr Peter Halkon of Hull University, and directed by James Lyall, enlisted a volunteer squad of mainly local diggers – plus me – to find if that’s what it really was.
+On the basis of its ghostly imprint, a community team from the PFA – guided by a small team of professional archaeologists led by Iron Age & Roman East Yorkshire expert, Dr Peter Halkon of Hull University – enlisted a volunteer squad of mainly local diggers – plus me – to find if that’s what it really was.
 With the government slackening ‘lockdown’ and this site a Scheduled Ancient Monument, the permission to excavate won from Historic England was limited to two weeks only.
 Assembling all the necessary people and equipment needed for such a project probably took much longer.
 With all the usual construction industry or professional archaeology operational protocols to be emplaced, then rigorously observed, this must have been quite a task.

 Organizing and running any dig is always a complex business, but in a Time of Covid the necessary extra hygiene and safety precautions prescribed for us diggers by (medical) Doctor Nicholas Somerton – amongst others – added an extra layer of procedures to be followed.
 Though since Nick was down there too – digging furiously away beside my own trench and insisting his the deepest – they were hardly issued from an ivory tower.

 Under all this experienced oversight, with masks duly worn and social distancing observed, a huge, linear trench gradually opened-up above the mysterious ‘D-shaped’ structure suggested by GPR.
-Over the allotted fortnight, vast amounts of soil, earth, and rock were painstakingly removed in buckets and then sieved by a great many volunteers, both young and old.
-Some were absolute beginners, others experienced and knowledgeable enthusiasts from the East Riding Archaeology Society (ERAS); successful graduates or PhD students from Dr. Halkon’s popular course at Hull University; or principled and highly skilled metal-detectorists like Dave Haldenby or Chris Hannard.
-It was usually thanks to these latter guys that most of the few coins found here would be captured – one each from Carausius and Allectus (hero and villain respectively, in my “TWO-EIGHT-SIX”) or that lovely silver Antoninianus of the Empress Julia Domna (she of my latest book, yet to be released) which I briefly held on my palm.
+Over the allotted fortnight and between us, vast amounts of soil, earth, and rock were painstakingly removed in buckets and then sieved by a great many volunteers, both young and old.
+Some were absolute beginners, others experienced and knowledgeable enthusiasts; successful graduates or PhD students from Dr. Halkon’s popular courses at Hull University or else principled and highly skilled metal-detectorists like Dave Haldenby or Chris Hannard.
+And it was usually thanks to these latter guys that most of the few coins found here would be discovered – one each from Carausius and Allectus (hero and villain respectively, in my “TWO-EIGHT-SIX”) or that lovely silver Antoninianus of the Empress Julia Domna (central on the cover to my latest book, ‘LAWYERS of LUGVALIO’) whose metallic image I so briefly held on my palm, down there in that trench.

 Yes, but did they find the theatre….? you ask me, impatient of all this.
-Well, that’s more a matter for the archaeologists, but reporting from my small corner of the trench – and based on what I heard them tell journalists – we certainly found a pretty-big* building. (*NB: please treat this as a non-technical term).
+Well, that’s more a matter for the proper archaeologists than conscientious labourers like me, but reporting from my own small corner of a very long trench – and based upon what I heard them tell visiting journalists – we certainly found a pretty-big* building. (*NB: please treat this as a non-technical term).
 Since most other coin evidence seems to date the lowest level we reached to the early 300s AD, Januarius’s legendary theatre from the 140s AD would have long been demolished by then, absorbed into the town’s defences maybe forty years before – by the time of ‘TWO-EIGHT-SIX’.
 And if there are any traces of it left in that piece of ground where we looked, then they rest rather deeper than our team could dig in a fortnight.

 The massive linear structure occupying my minor corner might have looked to the uneducated eye like heavy-duty rubble, but it’s thought to have comprised the core of a much larger, high-status, Roman building; probably dating from the early fourth century.
 Dating from the time of Constantine ‘The Great‘ then – a man declared emperor by his British legions at nearby York, during that hot July of AD 306.
 Most remembered now for suspending the Christian persecutions and being baptized into the Church on his deathbed, in a busy career he also executed two of his sons, then boiled his wife to death in a sauna; not to mention founding Constantinople and attending that conference of bishops which settled the Nicean Creed.